Chloe-Tang-1512/Flash-Cards/README.md

         json.dump(user_data, file, indent=4)

 def login():
-    """Prompt the user to log in or create a new account.""" user_data = load_user_data()
+    """Prompt the user to log in or create a new account with a password.""" user_data = load_user_data()
     print("Welcome to the Flash Card Program!")
     while True: